Sustainability Materiality

 Photo: "Choices" by keepitsurreal is licensed under CC BY-SA 2.0.

-The growth of sustainability and ESG (ecology, society and governance) in the business context has been dizzying.
+The growth of sustainability (also known as the triple-bottom line, environment, social and governance (ESG) and corporate social responsibility) in the business context has been dizzying.
 With this movement, though, comes some uncertainty around how managers should respond.
-One of these points of inquiry is how to determine which social and ecological issues managers should pay attention to and which issues they should ignore.
+One of these points of inquiry is how to determine which social, economic and ecological issues managers should pay attention to and which issues they should ignore.
 Unlike financial reporting, reporting on sustainability is voluntary.
 This means that the process by which companies determine what issues are deemed relevant or material is largely left up to the company.
-As a result, there does not exist a standardized process by which companies determine what is material.
+As a result, there does not exist a standardized process by which companies determine what is relevant or, in the context of this article, material.
 Regardless, managers are increasingly working to conduct a sustainability materiality assessment and to produce a sustainability materiality matrix for their firms.
 It is recognized best practice that a company report on those relevant issues that “have a direct or indirect impact on its ability to create or maintain or erode economic, environmental, social value for itself, its stakeholders, the environment, and society at large.”[i]

 What is Materiality?